Joining the Dots.

 The final films are made up only of moving white dots on a black background, which a spectator might take for stars or particles, until closer observation reveals many human forms in movement, like constellations come to life.

 Dr. Noel O’Connor and his team from CLARITY - a research institute for developing sensor technology based at DCU in Dublin - suggested that we develop a program together for plotting Dot-Man using the Kinect (a camera system for the xBox that allows 3D tracking of gamers bodies).
-We will be working with them throughout the year to make a kind of ‘Dot-Mirror’ installation which transforms visitors instantly into dot-people.
+We worked with them to make a kind of ‘Dot-Mirror’ installation which transforms visitors instantly into dot-people.

 Dr. Noel O’Connor